 Authentication Guide

-Make sure to not share your workflow_secret (never put it in repositories or leave human-readable in code) and always use HTTPS!
+Make sure to not share your secret (never put it in repositories or leave human-readable in code) and always use HTTPS!
 OAuth 2 OR basic auth used for server-to-server communication are only as good as the security of the clients using our APIs.
 We want to make sure your information is as secure as possible!

 Basic HTTP Authentication